MOARdV/AviationLights/README.md

 * **Double Flash**: `FLASHON-flashon-FLASHON-flashoff` - In this mode, the light flashes on and off.
 The on time is a double flash - the light will turn on, turn off, and turn on again before turning off for a longer period of time.
 The `FlashOff` setting controls how long the light remains off, while `FlashOn` controls how long the light remains on as well as how long it switches off between the double flashes.
-* **Interval**: `INTERVAL-interval` - In this mode, the light flashes steadily on and off.
+* **Interval**: `INTERVAL-interval` - In this mode, the light flashes evenly on and off.
 The amount of time spent on or off is controlled by the `Interval` setting in the config.

 ## PRESETS